onnx/onnx/docs/Operators.md

   A bidirectional scan be performed by specifying the same tensor input twice in the scan_inputs, once with a forward direction, and once with a backward direction.

+  The scan_output of the operation is produced by concatenating the scan_output_element values produced by the body in each iteration.
+By default, the scan_output_element is appended to the scan_output in each iteration.
+The optional attribute scan_output_directions can be used to change the order in which scan_output is constructed (by prepending the scan_output_element to scan_output in each iteration.)

   Note that because of the ONNX restriction that only the last parameter of an operator can be variadic, the initial-states and scan-inputs are listed together as one input parameter.
   Similarly, the final-states and scan-outputs are listed together as one output parameter.